jar398/listtools/README.md

 [Smasher](https://github.com/opentreeoflife/reference-taxonomy/) (see
-[article](https://doi.org/10.3897/bdj.5.e12581)), which did something similar in a different way (similar to the 'splits' of Redelings and Holder), and i felt a desire to rewrite it on a firmer theoretical, philosophical, and nomenclatural foundation to make it more "sound", and to create a free-standing tool independent of the open tree of life project or any other framework.
+[article](https://doi.org/10.3897/bdj.5.e12581)), which did something similar in a different way (similar to the 'splits' of Redelings and Holder), and I felt a desire to rewrite it on firmer theoretical, philosophical, and nomenclatural foundations to make it more sound, and to create a free-standing tool independent of the open tree of life project or any other framework.